t3nk5/TpCsharp/README.md

 ### **Usage**
 Now you can play my game

-### **Character Balancing**

 ### **Contributing**
 I am the sole contributor to this project.
 Look my new GitHub account: https://github.com/t3nk5

 ### **Feedback on the Project**
-I am not very proud of my project because I simply couldn’t fully commit to it.
+I am not very proud of my project because
+I simply couldn’t fully commit to it.
 We had already done almost the same project in C++ last year.
+There are many bugs, and the mana usage is not functioning properly, as well as some of the attacks.
-If I had to do it again, I would approach it differently and try to better optimize my code, as I feel my project is not optimized enough.
+If I had to do it again,
+I would approach it differently and try to better optimize my code, as I feel my project is not optimized enough.
 C# is very practical because it’s a mix between JAVA, which I enjoy for its readability, and the performance of C/C++.